 Investigates the general physical properties of construction materials and their common quality control/assurance tests conducted in the construction industry.
 Analyzes results of these tests and how they affect construction design.
 Emphasizes the performance of field and lab testing procedures used in heavy civil construction.
 Course Lab Supplies fee of $17 for materials applies.

 Covers mechanical, electrical and plumbing (MEP) principles.
 Provides problem solving experience in the analysis and design of building envelopes and MEP systems used in construction applications.
 Software fee of $5 applies.
 Course fee of $10 for materials, transportation applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Introduces the preparation of detailed cost estimates based on contract models and documents.
 Includes the use of software for performing reliable quantity take-offs.
 Covers labor, material, and equipment pricing.
 Includes lectures and laboratory work.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Introduces productivity, logistics and associated costs of heavy equipment required on a typical construction project.
 Emphasizes equipment used in heavy civil construction.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Introduces basic principles of statics, coplanar force systems, coplanar-nonconcurrent force systems, stresses and strains, properties of materials, shear and bending diagrams, and beam design.
 Explores materials used in construction projects.

 Builds on basic principles of accounting and finance as utilized in the construction industry.
 Emphasizes labor burden, financial needs and decision tools, construction accounting systems, cash flow, profit and tax projections on construction projects.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Prepares students to manage the behavior of water on construction projects.
 Includes intensity, duration and frequency curves and runoff, erosion control, storm drain systems, dewatering systems, environmental impacts, and stability of soils.